macournoyer/thin_async/README.md

 Crazy delicious with em-http-request for file upload, image processing, proxying, etc.

-WARNING: You should not use long blocking operations (Net::HTTP or slow shell calls)
+## _WARNING_
-         with this as it will prevent the EventMachine event loop from running and block all other requests.
+You should not use long blocking operations (Net::HTTP or slow shell calls) with this as it will prevent the EventMachine event loop from running and block all other requests.

 ## Usage
 Inside your Rack app #call(env):